Xarthisius/prace_preprep/README.md

 ![Figure 3](fig3.png "Figure 3. ")

-**Fig. 3** Performance imporvement obtained by using SFC for domain decompostion.
+**Fig. 3** Performance improvement obtained by using SFC for domain decomposition.

 ### Data to deploy scalability curves